EdwardNew/artifact-directory/index.md

 #### Human Responses + Human Labeling

 Participants expressed strong concerns about the potential lack of transparency and ethical issues associated with the data collection process.
 For example, Participant 1 questioned how the company could track online purchases and whether sensitive information like bank details would be accessed.
 Both Participant 2 and Partcipant 3 raised concerns about how companies might use this data to promote specific products, with Partcipant 3 noting that this approach could be seen as an invasion of privacy.
-The main advantage of this method is that it preserves human nuance in labeling, ensuring that subtle meanings and context are accurately captured.
+The main advantage of this method is that it preserves human agency both with responses and labeling, ensuring that subtle meanings and context are accurately captured.
 However, the method is most notably time consuming as the average response time for filling out the survey was around 14 minutes for only a three question scenario.
-While labeling the data based off

 #### LLM Responses + LLM Labeling

-In this fully automated paradigm, both responses and labeling are generated by a language model (LLM).
-While this method is highly scalable and efficient, participants expressed concerns about the lack of human touch in the interpretation of responses.
+In this fully automated paradigm, both responses and labeling are generated by an LLM.
+While this method gave fast responses and labeling While this method is highly scalable and efficient, participants expressed concerns about the lack of human touch in the interpretation of responses.
 The absence of human judgment in labeling leads to potential loss of nuance and misinterpretation of more complex ideas.
 Moreover, participants like Participant 1 and Participant 2 were uneasy about how such a system could handle the subtleties of human concerns, particularly privacy-related issues.
 The primary benefit of this paradigm lies in its efficiency, making it suitable for large-scale surveys.
 However, it may not fully capture the depth of human concern or provide the interpretability necessary for ethical decision-making.

 #### Human Responses + LLM Labeling